Particular/docs.particular.net/persistence/upgrades/sql-5to6.md

 ## Move to .NET 4.6.1

-The minimum .NET Framework version for version 6 is [.NET 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net461).
+The minimum .NET Framework version for NServiceBus.SqlServer version 6 is [.NET 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net461).

 **All projects must be updated to .NET Framework 4.6.1 before upgrading to version 6.**